 Traditionally, Japanese kitchen knives were crafted with a carbon steel identical to those used in the manufacture of katanas – the swords carried by samurai warriors.
 Today, though many years of swordsmiths turning their attention to cutlery instead of weapons, stainless steel is commonly used to produce high-quality Japanese knives instead.

 There are various overall types of Japanese kitchen knives, depending on the materials and manufacturing process employed.

-Knives made with steel from Niigata are renowned for their high-quality performance and expert craftsmanship.
+Knives made with steel from Honshu are renowned for their high-quality performance and expert craftsmanship.
 For years, professional chefs across the globe have ordered Niigata Japanese kitchen knives to bring a touch of authentic, traditional expertise to their restaurants.

 These blades are crafted with just a single material (typically white or blue steel).